polterguy/polterguy.github.io/index.md

 ## The Magic Dashboard

-Magic's purpose is to help you with backend code, and it comes with a dashboard allowing you to manage your backend.
-The dashboard contains UI components for most things you'll need when creating and maintaining your backend code.
+Magic's purpose is to help you with your backend, and it comes with a dashboard allowing you to manage all aspects of your backend.
+The dashboard contains UI components for most things you'll need when creating and maintaining your API and backend code.
 Below you can find some general information about some of its most important components.

 ## Hyper IDE